ToBePlus/ngx-uploader/README.md

 ## Installation

-1. Add `ngx-uploader` module as dependency to your project.
+1. Add `ngx-uploader-th` module as dependency to your project.

 ```
-npm install ngx-uploader --save
+npm install ngx-uploader-th --save
 ```

 2. Include `NgUploaderModule` into your main AppModule or in module where you will use it.